How long has Pathfinders Adventure Camp been around?

 Who are the camp counselors?

-The camp staff is made up of four types of counselors.
+The camp staff is made up of three types of counselors.

 Instructors are adult staff, typically public school teachers or certified professionals, who provide instruction in certain activities such as culinary arts, dance & drama, arts & crafts, and fitness training.